-We ask parents to please be considerate of others and patient when seeking a parking spot.
+We ask parents/carers to please be considerate of others and patient when seeking a parking spot.
 Please look carefully at the signed parking spaces.
 Do not leave your car, or stay for longer than 2 minutes, in the drop-off zone.
 We have a designated drop-off zone on Wesley Street adjacent to the main building.
+Our school crossing on Commercial Road is monitored by a crossing guard before and after school; our Wesley Street crossing has a crossing guard each day at dismissal.